 Ride the Sulphur Mountain Gondola up Sulphur Mountain and follow the Banff Skywalk trail to Cosmic Ray Station National Historic Site of Canada and the Sanson's Peak Meteorological Station.
 Enjoy a leisurely canoe ride on the turquoise waters of Lake Louise and admire the impressive Chateau Lake Louise on its shoreline.
 Hike along the Rockpile Trail to soak up the best views of the equally picturesque Moraine Lake or take a trip along Canada's most scenic highways, Icefields Parkway.

-Hit the open road and drive to Jasper for a two-night room-only stay at your chosen accommodation.
+Hit the open road and drive to Jasper for a two-night room-only stay at the Marmot Lodge.

 You'll find the alpine town of Jasper in Jasper National Park in Canada's Alberta province.
 This picturesque town sits amid the snow-capped Canadian Rockies; an area rich in glacier-fed lakes, forests, and rivers.
 Bask in easy access to Maligne Canyon and Lake, Columbia Icefield Glacier, Athabasca Falls, and close up encounters with local wildlife such as bears, big horn sheep, elk, and moose.
 Winter brings skiing and ice climbing and summer is all about horse riding and white-water rafting.